Since the fall of 2008 I've been a certified partner of Infusionsoft.

 In October 2014, I became certified in Ontraport.

-What that means for you is that I have no vested interest in which software you choose.
-As long asyou allow me to help you choose we both win.
+What that means for you is that I have experience in all of these platforms and as a partner with them all no vested interest in which software you choose.

-So let's dive in and review Ontraport vs Infusionsoft here in the middle of 2017.
+So let's dive in and review Ontraport vs Infusionsoft here going into 2021.

-With both platforms doing many of the same features—contact management, email marketing, ecommerce—and both priced nearly the same—in the $300/mo ballpark—the real differences can be hard to discern.
+With both platforms doing many of the same features—contact management, email marketing, ecommerce—and both priced nearly the same—the real differences can be hard to discern...but the Air Force pounded "attention to detail" into my head so nuance is my specialty.

 Table of Contents